 Through a combination of acquisitions and new plant openings, we continue to increase Metal Treatment's network of regional facilities.
-Metal Treatment operations are now conducted from 65 facilities located in the United States, Canada, United Kingdom, France, Germany, Sweden, Belgium, Italy, Spain, Austria, Ireland, and China.
+Metal Treatment operations are now conducted from 64 facilities located in the United States, Canada, United Kingdom, Western Europe, and Asia.
 Our Metal Treatment services are marketed directly by our employees.
-Although numerous companies compete in this field and many customers have the resources to perform such services themselves, we believe that our technical knowledge and quality of workmanship provide a competitive advantage.
+Although numerous companies compete in this field and many customers have the resources to perform such services themselves, we believe that our technical knowledge, quality of workmanship, and proximity to major customers provide a competitive advantage.
 We compete in this segment on the basis of quality, service, and price.